l3blonde/dive-app/README.md

-I create an interactive map feature for the dive-app
+Ocean's 4 Team will build an interactive map feature for the dive-app